 The great paradox about public speaking is that it takes extensive preparation to sound spontaneous.
 The best speakers know the more familiar they are with their material, the more naturally they deliver the speech.
 So—practice, practice, practice!

 Rehearsing your presentation until it is almost memorized is not a bad idea.
 Why?
 Because it is at that point that you can actually start to play with your delivery.
 When you know the material inside and out, you have the freedom to experiment with your rate of speech, pauses, dynamic builds, vocal variety, gestures and movement.
-Too many people move from writing their presentations on the computer to reading it aloud a few times to standing before an audience.
+Too many people move from writing their presentations on the computer to read to standing before an audience.
 There are a number of intermediate steps that should be included in your preparation.
-They can insure a smooth, nerve-free and successful outcome.
+They can insure a smooth, nerve-free, and successful outcome.

 Read your speech several times silently to yourself.
 You can do this while seated, reading it off the computer screen or your notes.
-You still have the opportunity at this step (and the next) to make changes in your script.
+You still have the opportunity at this step to make changes in your script.
+Does it sounds conversational?
 Is the grammar correct?
 Does it flow from one idea to another?
 Have you included transition sentences between major points?

 Read the speech several times aloud.
 You are still practicing alone at this point.
 Shut the door and let yourself hear the presentation.
 Does it sound exciting/motivating/stirring?
 Do you include vocal variety?
 Are you speaking too fast or too slow?